Behavioural Science, Behavioral Economics, or Are We Bad at Taking Our Own Advice? (Or how we fought momentum and built intuitive engagement)

 - Dale Werner

-- 5 min read
+- 6 min read

 Ambiguous from the start

 Additionally, how the term "Behavioral Science" is used ignores the predominant group of behavioral scientists who are licensed clinicians.
-It also competes with I/O Psychology, Organizational Development, Business or Consulting Psychology, Decision Science, Consumer Psychology, and UX Computer Scientists, among many others.
-There is no clear identity in borrowing pieces from others' fields.
-And so, the application of these under the "Behavioral Science" moniker refuses to create insight into where practitioners fit into an organization, how they add value, or what they own.
-Selling the value is down to the strength of the organizational stakeholder's influence, or to being compartmentalized and marginalized into "nudge units," which create separate issues of intuition, effectiveness, and marginalization.
+They are the most recognized field of behavioral science, with an order of magnitude more applied practitioners with clear standards, identifiable roles, and cultural recognition.
+The term also competes with adjacent business professions like I/O Psychology, Organizational Development, Business or Consulting Psychology, Decision Science, Consumer Psychology, and UX Computer Scientists, among many others.
+There is no clear identity in borrowing pieces from others' fields, then operating under a name so broad that our identity cannot be understood intuitively.
+The result is the "Behavioral Science" moniker refuses to create insight into where practitioners fit into an organization, how we add value, or what we own.

 A disconnect between practitioners and stakeholders